Call it what you like –

 Keeping Your Kit Updated

-So, the contents have been acquired and organized.
-The container has been chosen and packed.
 And you are prepared to deal with a medical emergency to the best of your ability.
-But the work doesn’t stop there.

-Much like a plant, or a pet, your medical kit needs regular attention and updates.
-Medicines expire, and it serves no one if everything in your survival medkit has gone bad by the time you need it.
+Medicines expire, and it serves no one if everything in your survival med kit has gone bad by the time you need it.

-Occasionally, container seals fail, and leakage amongst your supplies is bad.
-It helps to unpack and repack your entire kit once every few months to take stock and replace whatever is necessary.
+It helps to unpack and repack your entire kit once every few months to take stock and replace.

-Some may find it useful to create their own first aid kit list and keep it with their medical kit at all times.
-This can help to keep track of what you do and do not have, how much you’ve got, and when certain medications are due to expire.
+This can help track what you do and do not have, how much you’ve got, and when certain medications expire.

-It may be more advanced than what you’re looking for, but you’ll learn a ton about building a tactical medical bag:
+It may be more advanced than what you’re looking for, but you’ll learn a ton about building a medical bag:

 Medical experience is an extremely helpful accessory to this project, but it’s not a skill set that everyone has.

-Sure, you could enroll in an EMT course at your local community college.
-Or you could sign up for Wilderness First Responder training.
 Both of those options are excellent if you have money and time.

 You could also take a CPR class or two or even get your hands on something as simple as “Basic First Aid” or even “Medicine For The Outdoors.”
-Just make sure to read it cover to cover.

-It’s the only complete medical survival guide for the laymen (like you and me).
 It shows you how to treat yourself and your loved ones in an emergency when doctors, pharmacies, and hospitals are shut down.

-It’s a simple and straightforward step-by-step program.
-And you don’t need any medical training… plus: there’s no need for a medical professional to look over your shoulder.
+Plus, there’s no need for a medical professional to look over your shoulder.

-And here’s the best part: You won’t need to spend a bucket load of cash or waste weeks poring over hundreds of pages either because there are no weird medical terms to learn!
+You won’t need to spend a bucket of cash or waste weeks poring over weird medical terms!

 It’s so easy; a 12-year-old can understand it.